NicholasDaviesNZ/raspi_multispectral_camera/README.md

 OS setups:
 Currently the 4b gets 64bit bookworm by defalt and the pi zeros get 32 bit bulls eye.
 Use the pi imager, and hopefully it will work.
 The imager will give you the option to edit/customise the os, make sure you do this and give it a username and password - there is no defalt anymore so if you dont it will just give you permission denied errors.
 The Pi4b is the main pi for this project and its username@host should be pi@pi4b the zeros are pi_zero_1@pizero1 or pi_zero_2@pizero2 etc. Note you dont need to activate wifi on the zeros (or the 4 b for that matter) but it will make trouble shooting easier.
 Give it wifi creds, change the keyboard layout to your layout (probably us) go to the next tab and enable ssh by password.
 Pi imager  generates firstrun.sh in the boot directory at the end of the write, if your having trouble getting anything to connect to wifi check in there incase it has hashed the password wrong or something try echo 'raspberry' | openssl passwd -6 -stdin to generate a hash for the password raspberry.
 Flash the 4b and the verious pi zeros using imager.
 A note that there seems (for me at this point in time anyway) to be an issue with using imager setting the keyboard type, so be aware that if you use anything which is different between your keyboard and a uk keyboard ie special chars it may result in passwords being declined- by default pi imager seems to set keyboard to UK and changing it does not always work.

-After the image has written follow the below, including some trobule shooting tips For a usb network need to change these on the boot partition:
+After the image has written follow the below, including some trobule shooting tips.
-Https://Artivis.Github.Io/Post/2020/Pi-Zero/
+For a usb network you need to change these on the boot partition:
-plug to centre micro usb port otg port - the central port, not the outside one add dtoverlay=dwc2 to the end of the config.txt file (zeros and 4b) add modules-load=dwc2,g_ether after rootwait in the cmdline.txt file. note that there must be exactly 1 space after rootwait, and one space before the next command (zeros only)
+Plug to centre micro usb port otg port - the central port, not the outside one Add dtoverlay=dwc2 to the end of the config.txt file (zeros and 4b) Add modules-load=dwc2,g_ether after rootwait in the cmdline.txt file. note that there must be exactly 1 space after rootwait, and one space before the next command (zeros only)

 Trobule shooting:
-if you have trouble with ssh add blank file with no extention called ssh to the boot partition if you have trouble with user configuration Add userconf.txt containing pi:$6$/4.VdYgDm7RJ0qM1$FwXCeQgDKkqrOU3RIRuDSKpauAbBvP11msq9X58c8Que2l1Dwq3vdJMgiZlQSbEXGaY5esVHGBNbCxKLVNqZW1 to the boot partition (username pi, password is raspberry) for wifi if you have trouble try addeding a file called wpa_supplicant.conf containing: country=US ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev update_config=1
+If you have trouble with ssh add a blank file with no extention called ssh to the boot partition If you have trouble with user configuration add a file called userconf.txt containing pi:$6$/4.VdYgDm7RJ0qM1$FwXCeQgDKkqrOU3RIRuDSKpauAbBvP11msq9X58c8Que2l1Dwq3vdJMgiZlQSbEXGaY5esVHGBNbCxKLVNqZW1 to the boot partition (username pi, password is raspberry - the hash is above) For wifi if you have trouble try adding a file called wpa_supplicant.conf containing: country=US ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev update_config=1